seapagan/github-contributions/README.md

-# GitHub Contributions Viewer
+# GitHub Contributions Viewer <!-- omit in toc -->

 This is a very small example showing how to view a GitHub user's contributions to third-party repositories directly from your terminal.
+Perhaps in the future this could be expanded to include more features, but for now it is a simple example.

 > [!NOTE]
 >